danielli90/InterlockedDemo/README.md

 You should then see the following list of tests
 ```
 Available Benchmarks:
+  #0 ConcurrentSemaphore
-  #0 InterlockedAdd
+  #1 InterlockedAdd
-  #1 InterlockedExchange
+  #2 InterlockedExchange
-  #2 InterlockedIncrement
+  #3 InterlockedIncrement
 ```

 Then select the test you want to run by typing its name or number.
 It's possible to run multiple tests back to back.
-For example, you can run `InterlockedAdd` and `InterlockedExchange` by entering this.
+For example, you can run `ConcurrentSemaphore` and `InterlockedAdd` by entering this.
 ```
 0 1
 ```